 10. Phillips Hue Lighting Starter Kit

 Phillips is one of the bigger names in smart lighting and its Hue lineup of smart bulbs is highly popular (and thus widely supported).
-While they are also Google Assistant compatible, some older Phillips Hue bulbs do require a hub of some sort to connect to your Google Home and Nest devices.
+While they are also Google Assistant devices, some older Phillips Hue bulbs require a hub of some sort to connect to your Google Home and Nest devices.
 The newer ones don’t need a hub, though.

 11. TP-Link Smart Plug Mini

-The simplest way to turn a “dumb” appliance into a smart one.
+This is the simplest way to turn a “dumb” appliance into a smart one.
 If you have lights, a television, or anything else that you just want to turn on or off, TP-Link has a smart plug you can use with your phone or with Google Assistant.
 Best of all, you won’t need an extra hub for this smart plug to work.